- About the Program

 Through a Discovery Project, you’ll research a question in pharmacy that interests you and the classmates on your project team.

-The Discovery Project gives you a platform to apply the skills you gained across the first two years of your coursework, and through the Inquiry component of each of the Integrated Themes.
-It also gives you the opportunity to apply the six UCSF domains of science:
+The Discovery Project gives you a platform to apply the skills you gained across the first two years of your coursework, and through the Inquiry component of each of the Integrated Themes in one of the six UCSF domains of science:

 - Biomedical science